A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: A Differentially Private Analysis of Data Swapping

 \subsection{A Numerical Demonstration: The 1940 Census Full Count Data}

-We demonstrate the PSA using the 1940 US Decennial Census full count data, obtained from IPUMS USA Ancestry Full Count Database \citep{ipumsdata}.
-For the 1940 Census, the smallest geography level is county, hence swapping is performed among household units across counties within each state, where each household's county indicator is set to be $\Vswap$.
+We demonstrate the PSA using the 1940 U.S. Decennial Census full count data, obtained from the IPUMS USA Ancestry Full Count Database \citep{ipumsdata}.
+For the 1940 Census, the smallest geography level is county, hence swapping is performed among household units across counties within each state---that is, $\Vswap$ is set to be each household's county indicator.
 The matching variables (or swap key) $\Vmat$ are the number of persons per household and the household's state.
 Our analysis is focused on the ownership status of household dwellings, an indicator variable taking value of either owned (including on loan) or rented.
 This is our $\Vhold \setminus \Vmat$.
 The invariants $\cswap$ induced by this swapping scheme include 1) the total number of owned versus rented dwellings at each of the household sizes at the state level, and 2) the total number of dwellings at each of the household sizes at the county level.
 In our notation, these are the $n_{m\cdot s}$'s and the $n_{mh\cdot}$'s, respectively.

 We restrict our illustration to the state of Massachusetts.
 Table~\ref{tab:swapped_table} compares the two-way tabulations of dwelling ownership by county based on the original data and one instantiation of the swapping mechanism using a high swap rate of $p=50\%$.
 The row margin of either table is the county-level total dwellings and is invariant due to $n_{\cdot h \cdot} = \sum_m n_{mh \cdot}$.
 The column margin is the total number of owned versus rented dwellings in Massachusetts and is invariant due to $n_{\cdot\cdot s} = \sum_m n_{m \cdot s}$.